lmorchard/badger/README.md

         1. Revive the idea;
         2. Make it more generative and participatory;
         3. Introduce automated web-wide scanning for achievement conditions.
-* Why's it all Comic Sans?
-    * Because I want to annoy you into fixing it for me.
-    * Also, because it's all still a prototype, and you shouldn't take it seriously yet.

 ## Hacking